 Incivility can run rampant in online comment sections.
 From a democratic angle, incivility on news sites creates reasons for concern.
 Social science research finds that incivility in the news depresses trust in government institutions.1 Even more, incivility in comment sections can affect readers’ beliefs.
 Calling this the “nasty effect,” University of Wisconsin Professors Brossard and Scheufele find that uncivil reader comments can change what people think about the news itself.2

 From a business angle, some news staff members worry that incivility-laced comment sections can damage their reputation and can harm the overall news brand.3 Although news organizations can employ moderators to remove uncivil comments from these online forums, the practice can be both time-consuming and expensive.

 With this in mind, we conducted two field studies with media partners to examine what happens when journalists take a more active role in comment sections.
-We analyzed whether posing questions to commenters can affect incivility and how long site visitors spend on a webpage.
-We also examined whether the presence of a reporter affects the tenor of the discussion.
+We analyze whether posing questions to commenters can affect incivility and how long site visitors spend on a webpage.
+We also examine whether the presence of a reporter affects the tenor of the discussion.

 Our results demonstrate that a reporter interacting with commenters can improve the civility of the comments.
 Asking closed-ended questions also promotes greater civility.
 Finally, we have suggestive evidence that asking questions can increase time on page, but this finding requires additional research.
 As we summarize below, our results provide real-world guidance for newsrooms.